Gel0bmstu/anaconda-packageremover/README.rst

 6. Code for graphical interface
 7. Code for text interface

-In most cases, you can assume that ``HelloWorld``, ``hello_world`` and other variations of "hello world" are specific to this addon and will need changing for your own addon.
+In most cases, you can assume that ``PackageRemove``, ``package_remove`` and other variations of "package remove" are specific to this addon and will need changing for your own addon.

 Service files
 -------------